Applying Scientific and

-Harold Krongelb P.E. evaluates and testifies in personal injury cases where the cause of injury is a building or site defect.
+Harold Krongelb P.E. evaluates and testifies as a Professional Engineer in personal injury cases where the cause of injury is a building or site defect.
 Such cases can involve injuries caused by improperly adjusted automatic doors, improper maintenance procedures, old and unsafe wiring that caused a fire, improperly constructed steps, and many other building deficiencies.
 Where appropriate, references to applicable code violations are included in the reports.

 The most common personal injury claims investigate by Harold Krongelb P.E. are:

 Harold Krongelb P.E. has evaluated the causes of many such injuries, and appeared in court on many occasions.
 Before hiring an expert, you should verify that the individual you are planning to hire is a Licensed Engineer in the State of New York.

 Harold Krongelb P.E.